davidcjordan/boomer_supporting_files/README.md

 # boomer_supporting_files
 config files, such as dhcpcd.conf, hostapd.conf, systemd service files, and shell scripts are in this repository.

+There are scripts ```make_cam.sh``` and ```cam_after_boot.sh``` which set configuration settings and install supporing applications, libraries, etc.
+- These scripts run on a linux machine, presumably an RPi, with the target sd-card plugged into an adapter:
+  - the boot partition is sdx1 where x is a, b,c or d based on what is plugged in
+  - the linux partition is sdx2
+- These scripts are run after using raspberrypi-imager to format and load a sd-card.
+- Similarly, there are ```make_base.sh``` and ```base_after_boot.sh```
+- What the scripts perform is described below - although the scripts are probably a more accurate reference.
 ## Base configuration
 ### Networking config:
 - /etc/dhcpcd.conf: static address on enet for debug; static address on wlan1 for hostapd; no settings for wlan0 (built-in) to allow dhcp to connect to user-provided WiFi